txrnqt/QuestNavTxrnqt/README.md

 ### Optional: Install Quest Link

-Installing Quest Link is not necessary, but may make
+Installing Quest Link is not necessary, but may make debugging on the headset a bit easier

-- Install the Quest Link software ([link](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-rift-s/install-app-for-link/))
+- Download the Quest Link software [here](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-rift-s/install-app-for-link/)
+- Double-click the installer and proceed through the install prompts
+- Once installed, enable the beta/debug options by navigating to `Settings > Beta > Developer Runtime Features`
+- Enabling the rest of the features is optional

+### Step 2: Install Git

-### Install Git for Windows
+- Install Git using whatever method you prefer for your specific operating system.

-- Install Git using whatever method you prefer.
-You can download Git for Windows [here](https://git-scm.com/downloads/win).
+	- You can download Git for Windows [here](https://git-scm.com/downloads/win).

+### Step 3: Add the Meta XR All-in-One SDK to your Unity account

+- Log into your Unity [account](https://id.unity.com) in your default browser
+- Add the [Meta XR All-in-One SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-all-in-one-sdk-269657) to your account

-### Fork, clone, and import this repository into Unity
+### Step 4: Fork, clone, and import this repository into Unity

 The main editing window will only open if a project is active.